3D Simulations and MLT: II. Onsager's Ideal Turbulence

-In his note on statistical hydrodynamics, \cite{onsager} considered weak solutions (i.e., solutions allowing for jumps, such as shocks and rarefaction waves) for velocity $u$ in the Euler equations, satisfying the H\"older condition $| u(x, t) - u(x', t)| \le C|x - x'| ^{\theta}, $ where the constant $C$ is independent of $x,x'$.
-He conjectured that: (a) any weak solution $u$ satisfying this with $\theta > {1 \over 3}$ conserves the turbulent kinetic energy, and (b) for any $\theta$ $\le {1 \over 3}$ satisfying this, there exist weak solutions $u$ which do {\em not} conserve this energy.
+In his note on statistical hydrodynamics, \cite{onsager} considered weak solutions\footnote{ ``Weak solutions'' allow surfaces of discontinuity, such as shocks.} of velocity $u$ in the fluid equations, satisfying the H\"older condition $| u(x, t) - u(x', t)| \le C|x - x'| ^{\theta}, $ where the constant $C$ is independent of $x,x'$.
+He conjectured that: (a) any weak solution $u$ satisfying this with $\theta > {1 \over 3}$ conserves the turbulent kinetic energy, and (b) for any $\theta$ $\le {1 \over 3}$ satisfying this, there exist weak solutions $u$ which do not conserve this energy.

+{\em This implies a definite rate for dissipation of turbulent kinetic energy in a region with a ``rough'' (i.e., turbulent) velocity field.
+This ``anomalous dissipation'' is independent of viscosity, being a property of turbulence not microphysics (an ``Onsager dissipation''). }

-Further work supports this conjecture (e.g., \citealt{dls13,buckmaster}), as do our ILES (Fig.~3, \citealt{321D}).
-Such a ``rough'' velocity surface ($\theta \le {1 \over 3}$) occurs in turbulent flow (Fig.~\ref{fig34}), and such a loss of kinetic energy by dissipation is a property of the turbulent cascade (\S\ref{cascade}).
+Further work supports this conjecture (e.g., \citealt{constantin,duchon,dls13,eyink-2018,eyink-comp,eyink-rel,buckmaster,isett}), as do our ILES (Fig.~3, in \citealt{321D}).
+The precise mechanism of the turbulent energy cascade is becoming clearer.
+The \cite{gitaylor} suggestion of ``vortex-stretching'' (also favored by \citealt{onsager}), is partially correct, but incomplete. \cite{perry} finds that ``strain-rate self-amplication'' (the steepening of compressive strain-rates via nonlinear self-advection, i.e., shocks) also contributes and may dominate the inter-scale transfer of energy in turbulence.

-Because the Euler equations are conservation laws, the non-conservation of turbulent kinetic energy (TKE) is striking.
-The shock jump conditions (\S82, \citealt{llfm}) are obeyed, and the H\"older condition ($\theta \le { 1 \over 3}$) satisfied in the turbulent region.

-For mild to vigorous convection, we find that Euler ``blowup'' (\S9.3, \citealt{benzi,frisch}) can cause dissipation by shocks in our zero viscosity flow.

-For very small Mach numbers, the conventional mechanism \citep{tennekes} is available: the vortex-stretching process \citep{gitaylor,onsager}.
-Convection in 3D will tend to increase the total vorticity.
-Since the circulation of a vortex tube is conserved, the vorticity will increase whenever a vortex tube is stretched.
-The vorticity increases in an ever smaller volume.
-To quote \cite{onsager}: ``This process tends to make the texture of the motion ever finer, and greatly accelerates the dissipation."
-Even at very low Mach numbers this results in a mixing of momentum, and thus dissipation, as needed.

-In neither case is dissipation simply a microscopic phenomenon alone, but an emergent feature of the nonlinear advection term in the Euler and NS equations (\S\ref{STKE}), which we quantify below.
-As such its linear scale is set by the flow.
+Onsager's prediction of the non-conservation of turbulent kinetic energy (TKE) is striking: in our ILES, turbulent dissipation occurs by mild shocks\footnote{The shock jump conditions provide a dissipation independent of viscosity.} , which convert TKE into internal energy (\S\ref{cascade}). {\em For a given driving, the flow depends upon dissipation which in turn depends implicitly on the flow itself. } This is a statistical constraint with negative feedback and time delay, reflecting both the nonlocality of the process and its connection to intermittency (see e.g., \S\ref{BVtheory}, Eq. \ref{mlt}).
+We find that no explicit term need be added to the Euler equations; this damping is provided directly by mild shocks where the velocity field is ``rough'' (turbulent).